Skip to content

 1. SCION_SERVER_HUB_PUBLIC_URL or server.hub.public_url — explicit Hub public URL.

-2. Grove-level hub.endpoint setting.
+2. Project-level hub.endpoint setting.

 3. SCION_SERVER_BASE_URL — the server’s public base URL (also used for OAuth redirects).